 It's safe to say Eve Meyer had an unusual, but successful hiring experience.

-- Adam Steinhardt, Managing Director.
+- Adam Steinhardt, CEO.

 Adam Steinhardt randomly met Eve on a visit to the U.S. six months before the Inbound conference.
 They met on an trip from Laguna Hills to LAX and got to talking about their career journeys.

 Eve’s Master of Business from Duke University and her background as an Apple Store Manager at Apple perfectly suited her to candidacy for The Kingdom.
 The two kept in touch and soon an opportunity for Eve to interview arose.

 Adam was heading to Inbound in Boston later that year and suggested Eve join on an extended four-day interview basis.
 The situation was a win-win for both parties.
 Eve could undertake professional development and The Kingdom could see how she worked under pressure.

 The process was daunting at first.
 Adam and The Kingdom Operations Manager Zaahn Johnson arrived from a connecting New York flight and Eve came in from Florida.